HL7/cds-hooks/input/pagecontent/index.md

 ```
 ### Security and Safety

 All data exchanged through the RESTful APIs MUST be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS and defined in [RFC2818](https://tools.ietf.org/html/rfc2818).
+Implementers SHOULD review the [FHIR security considerations for Communications](https://hl7.org/fhir/R4/security.html#http) for additional guidance.

 Security and safety risks associated with the CDS Hooks API include: